Selected experimental publishing

 Reading Together is a meta reading group.
 It aims to respond to the challenge the Whole Life Academy is confronted with by having to shift their engagement to an online only format: reading is understood as a rehearsal in enabling situated ways of enacting knowledges together – in shaping a tentative community without physical proximity.

-With Julien McHardy (Mattering Press / COPIM), Janneke Adema (COPIM) and Gary Hall (Open Humanities Press / COPIM), Kat Jungnickel and Ellen Fowles (POP), and Gabriela Méndez Cota (Universidad Iberoamericana Ciudad de México)Engaging with texts and data beyond dominant academic conventions of citation and quotation.
+With Julien McHardy (Mattering Press / COPIM), Janneke Adema (COPIM), Gary Hall (Open Humanities Press / COPIM), and Gabriela Méndez Cota (Universidad Iberoamericana Ciudad de México).

 MIKRO-MACHTSTRUKTUREN SPRACHLICHEN STILS UND MIKRO-CHOREOGRAPHIEN (POST-)DIGITALEN AUSTAUSCHS IN DER (AKADEMISCHEN) WISSENSPRODUKTION